postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

     Foo -- references --> Foo.Dependency
 ```

-### Creating hierarchical test runners in Rider or Resharper
+### Creating hierarchical test runners in Rider or ReSharper

 JetBrains tools do not support the customized compile-time test framework.
-As a workaround, the Metalama testing framework registers a default test runner that discovers all tests in the current project and add them as test cases for a `[Theory]`-based universal test method.
+As a workaround, the Metalama testing framework registers a default test runner that discovers all tests in the current project and adds them as test cases for a `[Theory]`-based universal test method.

 If you have a large number of tests and want to see a hierarchical view, you can create, in each directory you want, a file named `_Runner.cs`, with the following content (in the namespace of your choice):